-Area weighted mean bottom temperature in the survey area started increasing in the beginning of 1990s and this relatively warm period continued in 2009, and is above the series mean (1994-2009).
-Temperatures mean by various depth strata showed a weak decrease in temperatures in deeper waters and in shallower waters the temperature is continuously rising.
-There was a slight increase in temperature in the Midgreenlandic area, in Disko Bay the temperature slightly decreased.
-In the southern areas (W5-W9), where there were a slight decrease in temperature.
+Area weighted mean bottom temperature in the survey area started increasing in the beginning of 1990s and this relatively warm period continued in 2010, and is around the series mean (1994-2010).
+Temperature means by various depth strata showed a weak decrease in temperatures in all depth strata except for 300-400m depth where the temperature slightly raised.
+There was a slight increase in temperature in the Midgreenlandic area, but rest of Greenlandic Sea there were a slight decrease in temperature.

-Serial No. N5728
+Serial No. N5848